Monitor (synchronization)

-In concurrent programming, a monitor is a synchronization construct that allows threads to have both mutual exclusion and the ability to wait (block) for a certain condition to become false.
-Monitors also have a mechanism for signaling other threads that their condition has been met.
-A monitor consists of a mutex (lock) object and condition variables.
-A condition variable essentially is a container of threads that are waiting for a certain condition.
-Monitors provide a mechanism for threads to temporarily give up exclusive access in order to wait for some condition to be met, before regaining exclusive access and resuming their task.
+In concurrent programming, a monitor is a synchronization construct that prevents threads from concurrently accessing a shared object's state and allows them to wait for the state to change.
+They provide a mechanism for threads to temporarily give up exclusive access in order to wait for some condition to be met, before regaining exclusive access and resuming their task.
+A monitor consists of a mutex (lock) and at least one condition variable.
+A condition variable is explicitly 'signalled' when the object's state is modified, temporarily passing the mutex to another thread 'waiting' on the condition variable.

 Another definition of monitor is a thread-safe class, object, or module that wraps around a mutex in order to safely allow access to a method or variable by more than one thread.
 The defining characteristic of a monitor is that its methods are executed with mutual exclusion: At each point in time, at most one thread may be executing any of its methods.
 By using one or more condition variables it can also provide the ability for threads to wait on a certain condition (thus using the above definition of a "monitor").
 For the rest of this article, this sense of "monitor" will be referred to as a "thread-safe object/class/module".

 Monitors were invented by Per Brinch Hansen and C. A. R. Hoare, and were first implemented in Brinch Hansen's Concurrent Pascal language.

 Mutual exclusion

-As a simple example, consider a thread-safe object for performing transactions on a bank account: